morphed

 Prompt: "Executive portrait of a woman CEO in a tailored black blazer, seated at a mahogany desk with hands folded, warm ambient office lighting, bookshelf softly blurred in background, editorial business photography, Hasselblad medium format quality"

-Medium format references produce a slightly different look than 35mm — the depth of field compression and color rendering have a premium, editorial quality that works well for senior leadership portraits.
+Medium format references produce a slightly different look than 35mm.
+The depth of field compression and color rendering have a premium, editorial quality that works well for senior leadership portraits.

 Creative and Portfolio Headshot Prompts